microsoftarchive/iot-journey/docs/articles/time-considerations.md

 ### Using the cloud gateway's clock

-When using the cloud gateway's clock, timestamp represents the instant in time that the message was *recieved* by the gateway.
+When using the cloud gateway's clock, timestamp represents the instant in time that the message was *received* by the gateway.
 This is often undesirable.

 **Latency.**  While simple to implement, this approach doesn't account for the time it takes to deliver the message from the device to the cloud.
-This latency can be especially bad in scenarios that involve processing, offline devices, or ocassionally-connected devices.
+This latency can be especially bad in scenarios that involve processing, offline devices, or occasionally-connected devices.
 In these scenarios, event messages are typically stored for later transmittal.
 If the event time isn't captured until the message is received, it could quite far from being correct.

 In some cases the latency may be acceptable.
-Particularly if one only cares about *reasonably current* events, and if it's ok for the device to discard events that occur when it is disconnected from the Internet, or when the gateway is otherwise unreachable.
+Particularly if one only cares about *reasonably current* events, and if it's okay for the device to discard events that occur when it is disconnected from the Internet, or when the gateway is otherwise unreachable.